AmanpreetSingh-GitHub/Hadoop-MapReduce-Sqoop-Pig-Hive-Samples/README.md

 - Second MapReduce project.md: This document contains the second MapReduce project that uses KeyValueTextInputFormat

+- Third MapReduce project.md: This document contains our third MapReduce project that uses Custom Partitioner

+- Fourth MapReduce project.md: This document contains our fourth MapReduce project that uses Custom Data Types

+- Fifth MapReduce project.md: This document contains our fifth MapReduce project without Reducers

+- MapReduce folder: This folder contains the necessary source code files (in Java) for our MapReduce projects

+- Sqoop-Pig-Hive project1.md: This document contains an end-to-end project using Sqoop, Pig and Hive along with explaining their architecture

+- SqoopPigHive_Project1: This folder contains necessary Data files and Script files related to "Sqoop-Pig-Hive project1" project

 I am continuously adding more resources to this repository like:
 - documents
 - code files